Leveraging Phase Polynomials for Quantum Circuit Optimization: Introduction

 \section{Introduction}

-Quantum computing (QC) has the transformative capability to tackle certain classically intractable problems such as large number factoring \cite{shor:focs94}, discrete logarithms \cite{nam2018npj}, database searches ~\cite{grover1996quantum, shor1999polynomial}, and physics/chemistry ~\cite{feynman2018simulating, cao2019quantum, mcardle2020quantum} simulations.
-Current quantum computers are subject to their inherent noise and limited capacities ~\cite{gambetta2023hardware} which makes designing efficient circuits for noisy intermediate-scale quantum (NISQ) devices critical.
+Quantum computing has gained increasing attention for its potential to address problems that are intractable for classical computers, including integer factorization~\cite{shor:focs94}, discrete logarithms~\cite{proos2003shor}, database search~\cite{grover1996quantum}, and simulations in physics and chemistry~\cite{feynman2018simulating, cao2019quantum}.
+However, current quantum hardware remains constrained by limited time-space volume, making efficient algorithm design and program optimization essential.

-Circuit optimization is a technique that transforms an input circuit into a semantically equivalent but more efficient circuit.
-The primary objective of optimizing quantum circuits is to minimize the number of gates and the circuit depth, which is crucial for reducing error rates and execution time, thereby mitigating decoherence and improving the fidelity of quantum operations.
-Due to the importance of circuit optimization for NISQ devices, circuit optimization has been incorporated as a part of industrial-strength software frameworks such as in Qiskit~\cite{gadi_aleksandrowicz_2019_zenodo}, Quilc~\cite{mark_skilbeck_2020_zenodo}, and t|ket>~\cite{sivarajah_2020_QuantumScienceTechnology}.
+Circuit optimization is a technique that transforms an input circuit into a semantically equivalent but more efficient form.
+Its primary goal is to reduce gate count and/or circuit depth, thereby lowering error rates, shortening execution time, and improving fidelity.
+Circuit optimization is an important part of industrial-strength software frameworks, such as in Qiskit~\cite{gadi_aleksandrowicz_2019_zenodo}, Quilc~\cite{smith2020open}, and TKET~\cite{sivarajah_2020_QuantumScienceTechnology}.

-\textbf{Our Work}: We focus on a special type of circuit optimization -- \emph{\underline{phase polynomial}} optimizations.
-Phase polynomial is a building block circuit that consists of only CNOT and $R_z$ rotation gates, and an example is shown in Fig. \ref{fig:ppfirstexample} (a).
-Phase polynomials appear frequently in critical quantum applications \cite{nam2018npj, vedral+:physreva96} including Shor's factoring algorithm \cite{shor:focs94}, quantum oracle construction, QAOA \cite{farhi+:arxiv14}, and the product formula approach to Hamiltonian simulations \cite{lloyd:science96, berry+:CommunMathPhys06}.
-A phase polynomial circuit can be transformed as long as the $R_z$ rotation gates are applied under proper parity conditions.

-For instance, in Fig. \ref{fig:ppfirstexample} (a), the $R_z(\pi/2)$ is applied when $x\oplus y = 1$, hence it is applied to the first qubit right after the first CNOT gate.
-Note that a CNOT gate applied to $\ket{a,b}$ returns $\ket{a, a\oplus b}$.
-This implies that the control qubit remains unchanged and the target qubit is an XOR of the control and target.
-Additionally, for the output, it should also satisfy the parity conditions.
-For instance, in Fig. \ref{fig:ppfirstexample} (a), the output on the third line of the qubit should be $x \oplus y\oplus z$, assuming that the input is ${x, y, z}$.
-As long as these two conditions are satisfied, we can transform any phase polynomial circuit.
-Fig. \ref{fig:ppfirstexample} (b) is such an example, where 3 $R_z$ gates and 1 CNOT are reduced, compared with Fig. \ref{fig:ppfirstexample} (a).
-Phase polynomials are formally represented in the \emph{sum-over-paths} form \cite{amy2018controlled} which we discuss later.